 - Course credits equate to EL points, with a maximum of three (3) points awarded for any one course.
 Courses completed at other universities cannot be used to earn points.
 At the end of each semester after grades are submitted and posted, Engaged Learning points get posted to DegreeWorks and on the Engaged Learning transcript.
 It may take up to one week after the end of the semester for the points to be posted.

-- Accrue hours in an approved Engaged Learning Experience
+- Accrue hours in an Engaged Learning Experience

 - Experience participation hours may be performed at any time, during any semester or break, while a student is active at Rider.
-Experience hours performed while not an active student will not earn points.
+Experience hours performed while not an active student do not count.
 If needed, hours may be accumulated across semesters or academic years until the hours total 20 or more.
 20 is the minimum number of hours needed to earn one EL point.

 - 20 – 49 hours = 1 point; 50 – 99 hours = 2 points; 100+ hours = 3 points